marcosvbras/100-days-of-ruby/README.md

 ## Usage

-These examples were compiled with **Ruby 2.5.1**, so you need to install this version to correct operation according with was written.
-Maybe it works with other versions, but I didn't try.
+These examples were compiled with **Ruby 2.5.1**.
+It is recommended to install this exactly version for a correct running.

 | Day | Title      |
 | --- |:----------: |